07th-mod/higurashi-patch-compiler/readme.md

 - [PHP 7.1+](http://php.net/)
 - [Composer](https://getcomposer.org/)
-- Windows (unless the chapter is free of case sensitivity issues)
+- Windows (only if the chapter has case sensitivity issues)

 ## Installation